-Runnymede Pleasure Ground trust
+Runnymede Pleasure Ground Trust

 In August 1928 sixteen acres of land at Runnymede were given to Egham Urban District Council on trust "for the perpetual use thereof by the public for the purposes of exercise and recreation as an open space".
-Subsequently a caretaker's cottage, a refreshment chalet, a tea garden, a roadway, a parking area, a bathing pavilion and a residential property were added to the trust.
+Subsequently a caretaker's cottage, a refreshment chalet, a tea garden, a roadway, a parking area, a bathing pavilion and a residential property were built on the land.
 The fund's monies at 31 March were invested with Runnymede Borough Council.